beego/beedoc/en-US/mvc/controller/config.md

 * AppConfigPath

-  Application configuration file path. it's `conf/app.conf` by default.
+  Application configuration file path.
+It is `conf/app.conf` by default.
 You can change it to your own file.

 * CopyRequestBody